-My white bean and ham soup recipe is made with Great Northern beans, plenty of diced ham, and lots of veggies to make for a hearty soup!
-Big thanks to Hurst Beans for sponsoring this post.
+My White Bean and Ham Soup Recipe is made with Great Northern beans, plenty of diced ham, and lots of veggies to make for a hearty soup!
+This is perfect for leftover ham!

 I’m allllll about Easter dinner, you guys.

 Not only is there a giant ham to be devoured, you’ve also got a table full of sides like my cheesy scalloped potatoes or crockpot hashbrown casserole.
 My Jiffy corn casserole is always on the Easter table.
 For dessert, we never skip my blackberry cobbler.

 Of course, we also enjoy the Easter egg hunt with the kids.

 My kids are practically grown at this point, so they’re both pretty much over the egg hunt, but last year we skipped the candy and stuffed the eggs with money.
 They hunted with gusto. 😉

 Anyway, Easter is fabulous and we love it for many reasons, but ESPECIALLY for that leftover ham!

 Leftover ham is a dream for making soup!
 And I’m pretty sure this white bean soup with ham is just the best.